Patricia has always wanted to find someone to help her make sense of her family’s finances so that she can be a good steward of the family wealth.

 Stanley has spent the past 18 years building up a private medical practice.
 Patricia was a medical doctor as well but made a tough decision to sacrifice her career seven years ago as life for the family of 5 got very hectic when Stanley’s private medical practice took off.

 Since the business income from Stanley’s medical practice is adequate to support the family, both felt that their children are very important to them and they would like one of them to spend more time with the children during their growing up years.

 However, Stanley’s life is very much pre-occupied by his business.
 He must ensure that his staff is running the operations well, on top of ensuring that he takes good care of his clients.

 With such a hectic life, management of the household is left mainly to Patricia.
-This would include not just the children but also their finances.
+This would include not just children but also their finances.

-As they both earn good income, they have managed to accumulate a good net worth.
+As they both earn a good income, they have managed to accumulate good net worth.

 Majority of the net worth is in their properties.
 However, Patricia is always on the lookout for investments with good returns.

 Managing wealth is not something that comes easy to her.

 She has this impression that to build wealth, it is to allocate their money into investments that have high returns.
 Aside from their properties, the solutions provided by the banks have been rather hit and miss.